Dintero/Dintero.Checkout.Web.SDK/README.md

 npm run build
 ```

-The dintero-checkout-web-sdk is built with [microbundle](https://github.com/developit/microbundle).
+The Dintero Checkout SDK is built with [microbundle](https://github.com/developit/microbundle).

 ## Creating a new release checklist